RadiopaperInc/calcifer/README.md

 * Transactional and asynchronous denormalization based on declarative struct tags.
 * Computed document properties.
 * Model history bookkeeping and visualization.
+* Smart retries for reads when Firestore is unavailable.
+* Smart retries for writes when an idempotency key is provided.